 Tottenham Court Road is one of the busiest Underground stations in London with over 100,000 passengers a day using it as the 'gateway to the West End'.
 We have upgraded the station, fit for the 21st century.

-Tottenham Court Road is a sensitive urban node interfacing with the grade II listed Centre Point tower, two London boroughs, and Crossrail is due to open in 2018.
+Tottenham Court Road is a sensitive urban node interfacing with the grade II listed Centre Point tower, two London boroughs, and the imminently opening Crossrail.
 Keeping the station operational whilst modernising the intricate existing tunnels and cross passages required a lot of thought by the design team.

 1900 – The year that the Central London Railway (now the Central Line) arrived at Tottenham Court Road.